QuarkNerd/blog/jphillpotts/_posts/2013-07-29-spark-stream-analysis.md

 {% gist GISTID PriceEcho.scala %}

-So once we've got our Scala application hooked up to the WebSocket ok, we can implement a `Receiver` to consume messages using Spark.
+So once we've got our Scala application hooked up to the WebSocket correctly, we can implement a `Receiver` to consume messages using Spark.
 Seeing as we're receiving our stream over a generic network protocol, we're going to extend the `NetworkReceiver`.
 All we need to do then is create a block generator and append our messages onto it:

 {% gist GISTID basic-receiver.scala %}

-That was pretty simple, but all we've got here is a text string containing JSON data - we can extract the saliant bits of data into a case class that is then going to be easier to manipulate.
+That was pretty simple, but all we've got here is a text string containing JSON data - we can extract the salient bits of data into a case class that is then going to be easier to manipulate.
 Let's create a `PriceUpdate` case
 class: